 In November 2021, a worker suffered serious burns and another minor injuries when a mobile concrete placing boom contacted an 11kV overhead powerline at a residential construction site.
 Initial enquiries indicate the mobile concrete placing boom was operating at the time of the incident.

-Investigations into both incidents are continuing.
+Investigations into all three incidents are continuing.

 These findings are not yet confirmed, and investigations are continuing into the exact cause.